-In a joint study by scientists at A*STAR’s Institute of Medical Biology (IMB), the National University of Singapore and the Mayo Clinic have now made significant strides towards making stem cell therapy feasible by developing an ingenious method for enhancing in vitro hMSC proliferation.
+An international collaboration by scientists at A*STAR’s Institute of Medical Biology (IMB), the National University of Singapore and the Mayo Clinic in the United States has now made significant strides towards making stem cell therapy feasible by developing an ingenious method for enhancing in vitro hMSC proliferation.
 Their findings have been patented in the US.

-Harnessing the knowledge that hMSCs themselves produce low levels of FGF2, Cool and colleagues developed a heparan sulphate (HS) glycosaminoglycan bio-additive to stabilize and prolong the proliferative effects of FGF2.
+Harnessing the knowledge that hMSCs themselves produce low levels of FGF2, Cool and colleagues developed a heparan sulfate glycosaminoglycan bio-additive to stabilize and prolong the proliferative effects of FGF2.

-“HS glycosaminoglycans are key extracellular matrix components known to regulate the activity of growth factors needed for stem cell self-renewal and lineage fate decisions,” Cool explained.
-“Our inventive step was to utilize affinity chromatography, a very efficient and cost-effective technique, to manufacture a particular HS variant with increased binding potential for FGF2.”
+“Our inventive step was to utilize affinity chromatography, a very efficient and cost-effective technique, to manufacture a particular heparan sulfate variant with increased binding potential for FGF2,” said Cool.